MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-on-premises-scanner-get-started.md

 1. Follow the procedures in [Install the AIP unified labeling client](/azure/information-protection/rms-client/install-unifiedlabelingclient-app).
 2. Follow the procedures in [Configuring and installing the information protection scanner](deploy-scanner-configure-install.md) to complete the scanner installation.
-    1. You must create content scan job and specify the repositories that host files that need to be evaluated by the DLP engine.
+    1. You must create a content scan job and specify the repositories that host the files to be evaluated by the DLP engine.
-    2. Enable DLP rules in the created Content scan job, and set the **Enforce** option to **Off**, unless you want to proceed directly to the DLP enforcement stage.
+    2. Enable DLP rules in the created content scan job, and set the **Enforce** option to **Off** (unless you want to proceed directly to the DLP enforcement stage).
 3. Verify that your content scan job is assigned to the right cluster.
-If you still didn't create a content scan job create a new one and assign it to the cluster that contains the scanner nodes.
+If you haven't created a content scan job, create a new one and assign it to the cluster that contains the scanner nodes.

 4. Connect to the Microsoft Purview compliance portal and add your repositories to the content scan job that will perform the scan.

 5. Do one of the following to run your scan:
-    1. set the scanner schedule
+    1. Set the scanner schedule
-    1. use the manual **Scan Now** option in the portal
+    1. Use the manual **Scan Now** option in the portal
-    1. or run **Start-AIPScan** PowerShell cmdlet
+    1. Run **Start-AIPScan** PowerShell cmdlet

    > [!IMPORTANT]
-   > Remember that the scanner runs a delta scan of the repository by default and the files that were already scanned in the previous scan cycle will be skipped unless the file was changed or you initiated a full rescan.
-Full rescan can be initiated by using **Rescan all files** option in the UI or by running **Start-AIPScan-Reset**.
+   > Remember that the scanner runs a delta scan of the repository by default and files that were scanned in the previous scan cycle will be skipped, unless the file was changed or you initiated a full rescan.
+A full rescan can be initiated by using the **Rescan all files** option in the UI or by running **Start-AIPScan-Reset**.

 6. Open the [Data loss prevention page](https://compliance.microsoft.com/datalossprevention?viewid=policies) in the Microsoft Purview compliance portal.

 7. Choose **Create policy** and create a test DLP policy.
 See [Create and Deploy data loss prevention policies](dlp-create-deploy-policy.md) if you need help with creating a policy.
-Be sure to run it in test until you're comfortable with this feature.
+Be sure to run it in test mode until you're comfortable with this feature.
 Use these parameters for your policy:
     1. Scope the DLP on-premises repositories rule to specific locations if needed.
-If you scope **locations** to **All**, all files scanned by the scanner will be subject to the DLP rule matching and enforcement.
+If you scope **locations** to **All**, all files scanned will be subject to the DLP rule matching and enforcement.
     1. When specifying the locations, you can use either exclusion or inclusion list.
 You can either define that the rule is relevant only to paths matching one of the patterns listed in inclusion list or, all files, except the files matching the pattern listed in inclusion list.
 No local paths are supported.
 Here are some examples of valid paths:
       - \\\server\share
       - \\\server\share\folder1\subfolderabc